httpdss/structkit/docs/development.md

 # Development Setup

-This guide will help you set up a development environment for contributing to STRUCT.
+This guide will help you set up a development environment for contributing to StructKit.

 ## Prerequisites